SSGL-SEP/speech_explorer/documentation/further_development_and_issues.md

 - Bug: loading icon (pace) sometimes stays visible even after the resources are done loading.
 This behavior has been noted when using Firefox.
 Reloading the page using Ctrl+F5 usually corrects the situation.

-- Electron app bug: Raycaster breaks occasionally on startup.
-Starting app over can fix the issue.
+- Electron app bug: Interaction with the pointcloud breaks occasionally on startup.
+Starting app again can fix the issue.

 - Electron app bug: Presets don't work.
 Electron doesn't and won't support prompts (or any blocking popup boxes).
 This issue can be fixed by replacing popup box calls in dat.gui with non-blocking popup boxes using a npm package that implements these.